 Universal Design Resources

-Lewis & Clark’s Accessibility Committee is working on developing resources and information related to universal design.
+Lewis & Clark’s Student Support Services Advisory Committee is working on developing resources and information related to Universal Design.
 If you would like to join the committee, or would like to suggest ideas or resources, please contact email@example.com and we’ll get you connected with the group.